Shelly Glaister-Young

 Following a mixed criminal and family pupillage and early practice, Shelly now specialises exclusively in family law.

 Shelly represents local authorities, parents, children and other family members or interested parties in public and private children cases.
-She has extensive experience representing vulnerable clients, including those with mental health, cognitive or other difficulties requiring intermediary assistance.
+She has extensive experience both representing and cross-examining vulnerable participants, including those with cognitive or other difficulties that may require intermediary assistance.

 Shelly is instructed in factually complex matters such as those involving allegations of non-accidental or inflicted injury and fabricated or induced illness.
 Shelly is meticulous in her preparation and a passionate, engaging advocate.